fastenhealth/policy/07-systems_access_policy.md

 ## 7.4 Access Authorization

 1. Role based access categories for each Luma system and application are pre-approved by the Security Officer, or an authorized delegate of the Security Officer.
-1. Luma uses third party and internal tools hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+1. Luma uses third party and internal tools, hardware, software and firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## 7.5 Person or Entity Authentication